daria-diahovets/react-todo-app/README.md

-# ✨ Advanced ToDo App
+# ✨ ToDo List App ✨

 Welcome to the **Advanced ToDo App**!
 This is a modern, smooth, and highly interactive todo list built with React + TypeScript + Redux Toolkit.